notblankkljfvjlkgfelk/PrivFork/README.md

 2. Search for any policy named ``ExtensionAllowList`` or ``ExtensionBlockList`` (or just search extension and see what you can find in the policy list)
 3. View the properties of any of the two

- You will see random numbers which are actually the extension ids
+ You will see random letters which are actually the extension ids

 4. Copy any extension id and put in the url address bar
 ```md